Parramatta Leagues survives director spill

-Parramatta Leagues Club has stared down a misguided attempted coup, surviving a constitutionally required motion to dismiss directors hoping to ‘give the power back’ to the footy fans.
+Parramatta Leagues Club has stared down a misguided attempted coup, surviving a constitutionally required EGM sparked by a motion to dismiss directors that hoped to ‘give the power back’ to the footy fans.

 A vocal contingent of Club (PLC) members assembled the Make Parra Matter Again (MPMA) committee, drumming up support for the idea that the club’s current administration is guilty of poor performance and mismanagement (of the Parramatta Eels in the NRL).